CivicTechWR/WRvotes/docs/resources/voter-info.md

 identification](https://www.ontario.ca/document/2022-voters-guide-ontario-municipal-council-and-school-board-elections/voters-list-and)
 section of the 2022 Voters' Guide for more information.

-#### Why are there four different school boards listed?
-Which do I vote for?

-Everybody who is eligible to vote is assigned to a school board.
-By default this is the English public school board (WRDSB).

-For more information, see our page containing [information about school board elections](/resources/school-boards-info).

 #### There are a lot of positions to vote for!
 Do I have to vote for all of them?

 No. You may refrain from voting for some positions if you wish; your